YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/assets-and-localization/inbuilt-localisation.md

 | Assets Folder | A folder containing the localised assets for this localisation.                                                                                                                      |

 {% hint style="info" %}
-You can create a localisation for the base language.
-When you do this, you can provide localised assets for that language.
+Your project always includes at least one localisation, which is for the base language.
 {% endhint %}

 ## Creating a Translation